 Take a look at how we became the #1 SERP for “Digital Marketing Agency“.
 The title tag helps! 🙂

-- The recommended range of characters is 50 to 60.
+• The recommended range of characters is 50 to 60.
 Some say 70 and others 75.
-I like to play it safe rather then sorry!
+I like to play it safe rather than sorry!

-- Never duplicate title tags – they are way to valuable for you to duplicate.
+• Never duplicate title tags – they are way too valuable for you to duplicate.